Spanish–Moro conflict: Wars in the 1700s

 In 1771 de Anda, the new captain-general, reorganized the Armada de los Pintados, but the incursions continued.
 In this year a Spanish friar was captured by a Moro fleet at Aparri, Cagayan.
 About this time Israel, the son of Ali Mudin, was established in the sultanate of Jolo by the British.

 In 1773 Anda, desiring to promote better relations between the Spaniards and the new sultan of Jolo, proposed free trade and Spanish help to ensure no foreign power established settlements in Moro territory without interference with the internal government of the sultan, but the Spanish officer failed to observe his instructions and nothing beneficial resulted, save further irritation of the Moros.
 About 4.000 Chinese expelled from Manila in 1758 joined the Jolo Moros; also a number of Englishmen, the leader of whom, named Brun, was put in charge of the defense.
-In 1775 the Moros destroyed the British settlement on Balambangan, led by the dato, Teteng, who later in the year made an attempt against Zamboanga and, upon its being frustrated, committed great ravages upon the coast of Cebu, and continued this for two years.
+In 1775 the Moros destroyed the British settlement on Balambangan, led by the datu, Teteng, who later in the year made an attempt against Zamboanga and, upon its being frustrated, committed great ravages upon the coast of Cebu, and continued this for two years.
 From 1776 to 1778, during the rule of Governor Pedro Sarrio, the Moros harassed the coast as never before.
 At this time the Sultan Israel, of Jolo was poisoned by AH Mudin, his cousin.
-In 1778 the " Light Fleet" dislodged theMoros from their fort at Mamburao, Mindoro, and traffic between Luzon and the southern islands, which had been practically paralyzed for ten years, began to revive.
+In 1778 the " Light Fleet" dislodged the Moros from their fort at Mamburao, Mindoro, and traffic between Luzon and the southern islands, which had been practically paralyzed for ten years, began to revive.
 The Sultan of Jolo asked for peace in 1781.
 In 1781. also, the Mindanao Moros invaded the Visayan Islands, but were defeated.

 In 1785 the Moros burned several towns in the Visayas and captured a prau in Bulacan Province, near Manila.

 In 1789 the captain-general, Mariquina, informed the King that constant war with the Moros was an evil without remedy.
 The governor of Iloilo reported more than 400 persons made captives in two towns.
 In 1792 Boljoon in Cebu and another town in Leyte were burned and 120 of the inhabitants made prisoners.
 In 1794 expeditions visited Mindoro. and the Jolo Moros became more peaceful, but the Illanaos, living on the bay of Tubug, in Mindanao, and the natives of Tampassooc, on the west coast of Borneo, made constant raids, not only in the Philippines, but also upon the Dutch islands of Banca and Malacca.
 In 1794 Siroma, in the Camarines, was attacked and many natives of Daet, in the same province, were carried off.

 In 1796 the shipyard of San Bias.
 Mexico, was transferred to Cavite for building the vessels required in the Moro campaigns.
 From this resulted the naval arsenal at Cavite.

 In 1796 the naval lieutenant, Arcillos, was captured and put to death at Sibuguey, and the next year Caraga was attacked by the Moros.